 So you want to visit Dubrovnik Croatia, of course being in a tourist area the accommodation options are expensive and even in shoulder season the area around the Old Town is PACKED with people, so why not consider staying in Lapad?
 It’s just 4km away from Dubrovnik’s Old Town, which is around a 45 minute walk or a 15 minute bus ride!
-Lapad definitely makes for a more peaceful stay in the Dubrovnik area!
+In this guide I share some of my favourite things to do in Lapad and the Dubrovnik area.

 When visiting Dubrovnik in the south of Croatia, it’s pretty hard to not see the big ole green island in the sea, laying just a short distance away from the Old Town.
 This is Lokrum Island, a protected nature reserve reached by a ferry that leaves the Old Town harbour several times a day.
 There are no vehicles on the island and there’s absolutely no staying on the island overnight.
 It was also used as a set location for the Game of Thrones (the throne can be seen in the visitor centre).
 I didn’t really know what to expect before I visited, so here are my tips for making the most on your day trip to Lokrum Island including things to do on the island and where and how to catch the ferry to Lokrum!